 Watch Out for the Condiment & Leftover Trap

 Leftovers happen too but since fridges are inexpensive and readily available used, they have become super-sized and if you have the space you will fill it just like with a storage building or house!

 Leftovers are great but planning out meals where they are kept to a reasonable level and you are not just refrigerating food that never gets eaten can save space, money, and work.

 Supplement With Other Methods

 If you have a cool spring then you can use this to keep some items that don’t require very cold temperatures.
-This is something the old timers definitely used to keep butter and milk cool at times.
-Beverages can be kept a decent drinking temperature when done this way.
+This is something the old-timers definitely used to keep butter and milk cool at times.
+Beverages can be kept at a decent drinking temperature this way.

 Propane Versus 12 volt

 If you are off-grid and have solar panels then you might be best with 12 volt power.
 While propane appliances work great, you are dependent on a steady supply of gas.
 Tanks are bulky and heavy and it may be too difficult to get them if you are way out on an off-grid homestead.